 - Extract filesystem bodyfile from the .E01 file (physical disk dump):

-- Combine the timeliner output file with the filesystem bodyfile
+- Combine the timeliner and mftparser output files with the filesystem bodyfile

 - Extract the combined filesystem and memory timeline

 mactime -d -b Evidence1-bodyfile 2012-04-02..2012-04-07 > Evidence1-mactime-timeline.csv